Manisai17/Manisai_Web_MVC/Manisai_WEB_MVC/README.md

 - **Test management** — `TestmastersController` with full CRUD, linked to courses
 - **Test question management** — `TestquestionsController` with full CRUD, filterable by test (`?testId=`)
 - **Test-taking flow** — `StudentTestController` lets a logged-in student open a test, answer all questions via radio buttons, and submit
-- **Attempt persistence** — on submit, the overall pass/fail result is saved to `studentattemptsummary`, and each individual answer is saved to `studentattemptdetails`
+- **Attempt persistence** — pass/fail results saved to `studentattemptsummary`, individual answers saved to `studentattemptdetails`
+- **Student dashboard** — `StudentDashboardController` shows each student their full test history (with pass/fail status) and a detailed per-question answer review for any past attempt
 - Database-backed data using Entity Framework Core

-> Next up: a student dashboard to view past test attempts and scores.
+> Next up: password hashing for security, model validation, and general polish.

 ## Tech Stack
 - **Framework:** ASP.NET Core MVC (.NET 10.0)